Braves star Ozuna granted $20,000 bond on assault charge

-Ozuna had been jailed since Saturday after police officers in the Atlanta suburb of Sandy Springs said they witnessed him attacking his wife, Genesis, while responding to a 911 call.
+Ozuna was jailed Saturday after police officers in the Atlanta suburb of Sandy Springs said they witnessed him attacking his wife, Genesis, while responding to a 911 call.

-During his initial appearance in Fulton County Magistrate Court, Ozuna was ordered to avoid contact with his wife.
-He had no comment as he walked out of jail.
+During his initial appearance in Fulton County Magistrate Court, Ozuna was ordered to have no contact with his wife.
+He was expected to be released from jail later Monday.

 In court, attorneys said the couple was in the process of divorce.
 Genesis Ozuna was arrested on a domestic violence charge in Miami a year ago.